szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 `$ git add win-rate-small.data.pickle.dvc`

-The main advantage of this seems to be if you want to store your large data files remotely, and then pull them in when you want to work on them.
+A big advantage of this seems to be if you want to store your large data files remotely, and then pull them in when you want to work on them.

 I think this is cute, but I'm not sure how it would work in practice.
+Do you always delete the local copy of the file to save space?
+I may just be paranoid, but I always get nervous when I have to delete data, even if I know it's backed up somewhere else.
+I'm not sure if it's just because I first started working with data when disks could go bac and it took forever to load things, but it just feels weird to me.

-In the interest of time, I'm going to skip over this for now and maybe come back later.
+Anyway, in the interest of time, I'm going to skip over this for now and maybe come back later.

+____

-So anyway I went and built a model in a jupyter notebook, and the first version wasn't very good (unsurprisingly).
+Next, I went and built a model in a jupyter notebook, and the first version wasn't very good (unsurprisingly).
 Just to be safe, I dumped it out anyway:

 ```python